suryadipnag/openstack-vim-driver/docs/k8s-install.md

 * For CP4NA v2.3/v2.3+, the kafka host must be cp4na-o-events-kafka-bootstrap

-By default, the driver will attempt to connect to Kafka with the address `alm-kafka:9092`.
-For [All In One](https://github.com/accanto-systems/lm-allinone) it should be set to `foundation-kafka:9092`.
+By default, the driver will attempt to connect to Kafka with the address `cp4na-o-events-kafka-bootstrap:9092`.

 If you need to set a different address (or configure any of the other values of the Helm chart) you may do so by creating a custom values file.